firemodels/fds/vagrant.md

     $ ./configure FC=gfortran-7 CC=gcc-7 --prefix=/shared/openmpi_64 --enable-mpirun-prefix-by-default --enable-mpi-fortran --enable-static --disable-shared
     $ make -j 2

+Explain installation options

+    --prefix=<directory>
+      Install Open MPI into the base directory named <directory>.
+Hence, Open MPI will place its executables in <directory>/bin, its header files in <directory>/include, its libraries in <directory>/lib, etc.

+    --disable-shared
+      By default, Open MPI and OpenSHMEM build shared libraries, and all components are built as dynamic shared objects (DSOs).
+This switch disables this default; it is really only useful when used with --enable-static.
+Specifically, this option does *not* imply --enable-static; enabling static libraries and disabling shared libraries are two independent options.

+    --enable-static
+      Build MPI and OpenSHMEM as static libraries, and statically link in all components.
+Note that this option does *not* imply --disable-shared; enabling static libraries and disabling shared libraries are two independent options.

+    --enable-mpi-fortran(=value)
+      By default, Open MPI will attempt to build all 3 Fortran bindings: mpif.h, the "mpi" module, and the "mpi_f08" module.
+The following values are permitted:

+        all:        Synonym for "yes".
+        yes:        Attempt to build all 3 Fortran bindings; skip any binding that cannot be built (same as --enable-mpi-fortran).
+        mpifh:      Build mpif.h support.
+        usempi:     Build mpif.h and "mpi" module support.
+        usempif08:  Build mpif.h, "mpi" module, and "mpi_f08"
+                    module support.
+        none:       Synonym for "no".
+        no:         Do not build any MPI Fortran support (same as --disable-mpi-fortran).
+This is mutually exclusive
+                    with building the OpenSHMEM Fortran interface.

 Reduce build time

     $ make -j 4